Local SEO Intermediate Updated 2026-03-22

 Aim for at least 60% unique content per page, with the remaining 40% being shared structural elements (company overview, contact information).
 The unique portion should include city-specific data, testimonials, team information, and service details that couldn’t be copy-pasted to another city’s page.

-Want city-level content that ranks in every market you serve? theStacc publishes 30 SEO-optimized articles and local content automatically — starting at $99/month.
+Want city-level content that ranks in every market you serve? theStacc publishes 30 SEO-optimized articles and local content automatically.
+Starting at $99/month.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime